Memory and cognition

 Selected publications

-• Pacios J, Gómez-Ariza CJ.
-On the Causal Role of the Right Lateral Prefrontal Cortex in Active Forgetting.
+• Reyes-Vargas MA, Gómez-Ariza CJ, Pacios J. On the Causal Role of the Right Lateral Prefrontal Cortex in Active Forgetting.
 J Cogn Neurosci.
-2025 (accepted-in-principle).
-Pubmed ID: 40554797.
+2025.
+1;37(12):2525-2537 (registered report stage 1).
+Pubmed ID: 40554797

 • Villalobos D, Pacios J, Vázquez C. Cognitive Control, Cognitive Biases and Emotion Regulation in Depression: A New Proposal for an Integrative Interplay Model.
 Front Psychol.
 2021; 12:628416.
 PubMed ID: 33995183.